rahulkrishnarkp/terraform-aws-vpc/README.md

 ### VPC
 - CIDR block: `10.0.0.0/16`
-- Serves as the isolated network boundary
+- Acts as the network boundary for all resources

 ### Public Subnet
-- CIDR: `10.0.0.0/24`
+- CIDR block: `10.0.0.0/24`
 - Availability Zone: `ap-south-1a`
 - Associated with a route table that routes traffic to an Internet Gateway
-- Public IPs are expected to be managed using Elastic IPs
+- Public IPs are managed using Elastic IPs (auto-assign disabled)

 ### Private Subnet
-- CIDR: `10.0.1.0/24`
+- CIDR block: `10.0.1.0/24`
 - Availability Zone: `ap-south-1b`
 - Associated with a private route table
 - No direct internet access